Skip to content

 - External service integrations

-"What are the technical risks and how do we mitigate them?
+Then list the technical risks and how we mitigate each one

 # Technical Plan: User Authentication